How will an ERP system benefit my business?

 UK-based cleaning products supplier, System Hygiene Ltd found that implementing an ERP System meant that staff could be more reactive to customer enquiries and orders and so much more.
 They were also able to organise their warehouse and strengthen their product portfolio.

 All communications (whether customer or employee), documentation and products are all stored in one place within an ERP system.
-From new-starter documents and payroll records for employees to phone calls with customers or new product information, when it is all located within one central place, communication between employees and departments becomes much easier.
+From orders and invoice records for customers to phone calls or new product information, when it is all located within one central place, communication between employees and departments becomes much easier.
 This also means that employees are kept up-to-date with product performance, new product launches, customer interaction, status of an order and so much more.

 ERP software gives you the control of the quality of services and products and everything else you offer.
 The real-time data provided means that you can streamline labour costs, increase efficiency in terms of employee productivity, reduce unnecessary costs and more.
 For any company wanting to scale, quality control should start at the top with management and filter down.
 Quality control is a way of life within the business, and ERP offers a range of powerful tools to aid and reinforce this.